w3c/wcag-act-rules/content/rules/674b10/proposed.md

 - This rule assumes that the `role` attribute is used to provide an ARIA [semantic role][] to the elements.
 If it is used for other purposes, this rule shouldn't be used.
 - This rule assumes that elements with a `role` attribute have their intended structure and relationship conveyed through some sort of presentation.
 If it is not the case, it is possible to fail this rule while still satisfying [Success Criterion 1.3.1 Info and Relationship][sc131].
 - This rule assumes that the intended role of the element is not its [implicit role][].
-If no token is valid, User Agents will default to the [implicit role][] for the element; if that role is the intended one, it is possible to fail this rule but still satisfy [Success Criterion 1.3.1 Info and Relationship][sc131].
+If no token is valid, User Agents will default to the [implicit role][] for the element; if that role is the intended one, it is possible to fail this rule but still satisfy [Success Criterion 1.3.1 Info and Relationships][sc131].

 ## Accessibility Support

 Older browsers do not support more than one token in the value for a role attribute.
 If multiple values are used in the role attribute, the attribute is ignored in these browsers.

 ## Background

+Using an invalid role is often the result of a typo or other developer error.
+Such roles are ignored by browsers and assistive technologies, and the element's default semantics is used.
+This often means that a role that should exist is missing.
+This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].

 The `role` attribute is a set of [space separated tokens][].
 Having a [whitespace](#whitespace) separated list of more than one token in the value of the role attribute is used for what is known as _fallback roles_.
 If the first token is not accessibility supported (or valid), the next one will be used for determining the [semantic role][] of the element, and so forth.
 Having the rule target attributes containing at least one non-[ASCII whitespace][] character ensures that there is at least one token in the set.